top of page

 Hiking through ravine to reach Pinto Mountain summit in Joshua Tree National Park

-About 30 minutes after entering the ravine, we came face-to-face with the 'white rock formation' we had seen earlier.
-This 50+ foot high near-vertical rock wall forced us to make a key decision about continuing the hike.
-Our options were to either find a route up or around this obstacle or backtrack a considerable distance and find an easier climb out of the ravine.
-Although this picture makes it look like the hillside to the right was a good alternative, it was very steep and covered in scree.
+Approximately 30 minutes after entering the ravine, we encountered the 'white rock formation' we had spotted earlier.
+This rock wall, over 50 feet tall and nearly vertical, forced us to make a crucial decision about proceeding with the hike.
+We had to choose between finding a way up or around this barrier or retracing our steps a significant distance to find an easier climb out of the ravine.
+Although the picture suggests the hillside to the right might be a viable option, it was extremely steep and covered in scree.
 We never considered this a safe alternative.

 Vertical rock wall on hike leading to summit of Pinto Mountain in Joshua Tree National Park